 Kent State University professors David Kaplan and Jennifer Mapes have undertaken a study to understand how academic research in the field of geography has evolved in the United States.

 Prior to their research, most academics didn’t even know how many dissertations had been written in the field of geography.

 Kaplan and Mapes study reveals how the field of geography has evolved since 1888.
-For example, why the introduction of more quantitative analysis and spatial science in the field of geography was first approached in textbooks in the 1960s, that practice was adopted in dissertations until the 1970s and early 1980s.
+For example, while the introduction of more quantitative analysis and spatial science in the field of geography was first approached in textbooks in the 1960s, that practice wasn’t adopted in dissertations until the 1970s and early 1980s.

 The results of Kaplan and Mapes’ work will be published in several articles starting with the first article in Geographical Review early next year.